netherbox/toggles-demo/README.md

 - Automatic vertical layout is not supported
 - Correct/incorrect messages are hardcoded
 - No focus state indication
+- Parameters should be valid: no empty list of questions, correct answer id should exist, ids should be unique by the type

 ## Available Scripts